annikacleven/regtreesegpackage/README.md

 ## Demonstration

 More detailed instructions on how to execute each of the segmentation methods can be viewed in the vignette.
-Here a description of the flow of the function and an example of how to use the iterative regression tree approach with optimal cp values for a single chromosome is provided.
+A description of the flow of the function is provided below.
+Since the iterative approach with optimal cp value is the typically the best option an example of how to use the iterative regression tree approach with optimal cp values for a single chromosome is provided.
+The other functions (seg.chr, iterseg.chr.weighted) are run in a similar way.
+There are more examples of these examples and segmentation of the full genome in the R package vignette2.

 ![image](https://user-images.githubusercontent.com/76005312/130142374-10ad1ae5-82a7-4044-bec0-b1013be48238.png)